3D Bin Packing: The Tetris of Logistics

 What is 3D Bin Packing?

-3D bin packing is a mathematical optimization problem of placing items into fixed-size containers to maximize space utilization.
+3D bin packing is a packing optimization problem that most commonly shows up in logistics: arranging items of different dimensions into fixed-size containers to maximize space utilization.

 • Heuristic approaches rely on rules of thumb or intuition to generate a feasible packing plan, without guaranteeing that it is optimal.